jamiejennings/rosie-pattern-language/README.md

 memory.
 Typical log files are parsed at around 40,000 lines/second on my 4-year old MacBook Pro, where other (popular) solutions do not achieve 10,000 lines/second.

+Rosie Pattern Language is ideal for big data analytics, because Rosie is fast, has predictable performance (unlike most regex engines), and generates json output for downstream analysis.

-For the PL and comp sci geeks among us, some technical notes are [here](doc/geek.md).
+For the PL and CS geeks among us, some technical notes are [here](doc/geek.md).

 ## A quick look at Rosie